 On the Summary page, you will see an overview of information about the number of rate records to be processed.
 You can also specify a name under which the current import settings will be saved as a template.
+Note that a name for a tariff upload template is automatically filled in with the tariff name.
 Later you can re-use them when uploading rates into this or other tariffs.